balena-io/debugging-masterclass/README.md

 This will put the device back into its previously working DNS state, and it will reconnect to the network.

-### 5.3 OpenVPN
+### 6.3 OpenVPN

 Services: `openvpn.service`, `os-config.service`

-Device connections to the balenaCloud vary depending on the operation being carried out, for example registering the device is carried out by the Supervisor contacting the API endpoint directly.
+Device connections to balenaCloud vary depending on the operation being carried out, for example registering the device is carried out by the Supervisor contacting the API endpoint directly.